AI liability insurance in the US: who covers it, who excludes it, and how to get coverage-ready.

 What changed in 2026

 At the same time, a small but real standalone market has emerged.
 Only a handful of true standalone AI liability products exist worldwide as of mid-2026, all surplus lines, Lloyd's or Munich Re backed.
 Everything else is an endorsement on cyber or tech E&O policies.
-This guide tracks both sides: the products you can buy, and the exclusions arriving on your renewal.

 The exclusion wave